Dereck Kutesa: Club career

 On 14 September 2017, Basel announced that they were loaning out Kutesa to FC Luzern, until the end of the 2017–18 Swiss Super League season, so that he could gain more first team playing experience.
 Following this loan period he returned to Basel.
 But on 5 July 2018 he transferred to St. Gallen.
 During his short period with the club, Kutesa played a total of nine games for Basel without scoring a goal.
 Four of these games were in the Swiss Super League, three in the Swiss Cup and nine were friendly games.

 During summer 2018, on 5 July, Kutesa transferred to St. Gallen, where he stayed for just one season, in which he played a total of 45 competitive games for FCSG.
 In these he scored five goals and made five assists.
 On 27 August 2019 the club announced that he was transferring to French team Stade de Reims in the Ligue 1.

 On 25 August 2021, he joined Zulte Waregem in Belgium for a season-long loan.

 On 30 August 2022, Kutesa returned to Servette and signed a three-year contract.

+AEK Athens

+On 12 May 2025, it was rumoured that Kutesa had agreen to join AEK Athens on a free transfer.
+Ten days later, the club officially announced the signing of Kutesa on a three-year contract.

 International career

 Kutesa is of Angolan descent.
 He participated in the 2014 UEFA European Under-17 Championship with the Switzerland national under-17 football team.

+He made his debut for the senior Switzerland national team on 26 March 2024 in a friendly against the Republic of Ireland.

+He is also eligible to represent Angola.